 NCLB requires that the English proficiency of all limited English proficient (LEP) students (as defined in Education Law § 3204[2-a][3]) be determined annually.
 New York State provides the New York State English as a Second Language Achievement Test (NYSESLAT) as the assessment of English language proficiency for LEP students.
-All LEP students, regardless of grade, must take the NYSESLAT.
-LEP students must take this assessment to evaluate English proficiency even if they take a grades 3-8 ELA assessment, the Regents Comprehensive Examination in English or, for certain LEP students with disabilities, an RCT in reading or writing or the NYSAA in ELA in the 2008-09 academic year.
+All grades kindergarten through 12 LEP students (including ungraded age-equivalent students with disabilities) must take the NYSESLAT.
+(There is no valid NYSESLAT assessment for a GED student.)
+LEP students must take this assessment to evaluate English proficiency even if they take a grades 3-8 ELA assessment, the Regents Comprehensive Examination in English or, for certain LEP students with disabilities, an RCT in reading or writing or the NYSAA in ELA in the 2009-10 academic year.